HanielHernandez/reign-front-end-developer-challenge/README.md

 ## Considerations

-This Project was created using **[vite](https://vitejs.dev/)** which allows incredibly fast compilations times and overall a better development experience, all the styling was done by using **SASS**, options like React Styled Components were considered but in the end I decided to go for plain SASS just for the sake of simplicity, the testing was done by using the **[vitest](https://vitest.dev/)** wich , as the name may sugest, its a test suit powered vite, and like vite it's also blazingly fast and not too resource hungry.
+This Project was created using **[vite](https://vitejs.dev/)** which allows incredibly fast compilations times and overall a better development experience, all the styling was done by using **SASS**. options like React Styled Components were considered but in the end, I decided to go for plain SASS just for the sake of simplicity, the testing was done by using the **[vitest](https://vitest.dev/)** which, as the name may suggest, its a test suit powered vite, and like vite it's also blazingly fast and not too resource hungry.
 A state store like redux could have been used to set up a global state but I opted not to do so because of the low complexity of the app.
 ## How to run

-in order to run the project first you must install the npm packages by runing:
+in order to run the project first you must install the npm packages by running:

 ```bash
 npm install
 ```

-then you must start the serve by runing:
+then you can start the serve by runing:

 ```bash
 npm run dev